 No matter how much you’re dying to get out into the great unknown, you need to keep a few things in mind.
 When you travel to remote locations like these, cell service is spotty, and other drivers are rare.
 You want to make sure your bus is in good condition, and that someone knows where you’re going.
-Odds are you’ll be fine, but a flat tire in the middle of the desert can be quite an ordeal.
-Also keep your bus’s ground clearance in mind, since some of these places have big bumps and rocks to pass.
+The odds are you’ll be fine, but a flat tire in the middle of the desert can be quite an ordeal.
+Also keep in mind the ground clearance on your bus, since some of these places have big bumps and rocks to pass.
 With that in mind, you’re ready to go.

-We’re going to take a look at the 8 most remote highways and destinations that you can get a Bus.
+We’re going to take a look at 8 of the most remote highways and destinations that you can get a bus.
 Most of these locations are in the continental US, but there are a few spots from the rest of the world.
 Each of these promises a truly breathtaking and memorable experience whether you’re driving solo or taking the whole family.

 Colorado has the highest average elevation of any US state, housing 53 mountains that are taller than 14,000 feet.
 Pikes Peak is one of the most famous summits in the country, and you can drive all the way to the top.
 You’ll be treated to a windy pass with a stunning view of the Rockies all the way up.